forkkit/supertokens-node-mysql-ref-jwt/README.md

 });
 ```
 #### SuperTokens.revokeSessionUsingSessionHandle(sessionHandle)
 - To be called **only** when the token theft callback is called (see configs).
 The callback function will give you a sessionHandle and a userId.
 Using the sessionHandle, you can logout any device that is using that particular session.
 This enables you to keep other devices of this userId still logged in.
+If blacklisting is set to true, this will invalidate the user's access token immediately, resulting in immediate logout.
 - **Do not call this function to logout a user in your logout API.
 This will not clear the cookies.
 Instead, call ```session.revokeSession()```**
 ```js
 // @params sessionHandle: string - a unique ID identifying this session.